Pesticides in Tap Water: How Are Tests Conducted in France?

 AdobeStock_529005836 © AIDa.videophoto – stock.adobe.com

-On February 15, 2023, ANSES announced that it was initiating a market withdrawal procedure targeting S-metolachlor, a herbicide whose metabolites are responsible for significant groundwater contamination in France.
-Its metabolites, notably metolachlor-ESA, metolachlor-OXA, and metolachlor-NOA, are reportedly present in French groundwater at concentrations exceeding the quality limit set by European legislation.
+On February 15, 2023, ANSES announced that it was initiating a procedure to remove S-metolachlor from the market, a herbicide whose metabolites are responsible for significant groundwater contamination in France.
+Its metabolites—notably metolachlor-ESA, metolachlor-OXA, and metolachlor-NOA—are reportedly present in French groundwater at concentrations exceeding the quality limit set by European legislation.

-This alarming situation calls for a review of how drinking water testing is conducted in France.
+This alarming situation calls for a reexamination of how drinking water testing is conducted in France.

 Pesticides, which are primarily used for agricultural purposes in rural areas, seep into the soil once applied and can lead to the contamination of groundwater.
-They can also, through soil erosion or runoff during rainy periods, enter surface waters (rivers, lakes, etc.).
+They can also, through soil erosion or runoff during rainfall, enter surface waters (rivers, lakes, etc.).

 However, the water used to produce our tap water is drawn from these same sources.
 It is therefore potentially contaminated by pesticides.
 For this reason, tap water in France is subject to regular health monitoring.